Please refer to the University’s Glossary of Terms for policies and procedures.

 2.1 Performance Planning and Review (PPR) plays a central and crucial role in planning and preparing to apply for PDP.
 Prospective applicants are required to discuss the possibility of applying for PDP with their PPR Supervisor during their formal PPR conversations.

 2.2 PDP is a means to provide a time to focus and realise significant professional achievements.
 The project to be undertaken and the expected outcomes need to be relevant to the individual staff member’s level of appointment and stage of career development.

-2.3 If, in the view of the PPR Supervisor and/or Executive Dean/Cost Centre Manager (CCM), the staff member’s performance does not warrant a significant investment in development at this time or undertaking PDP is not timely in relation to the staff member’s career development or the operations of the Faculty or Cost Centre cannot accommodate the absence of the staff member at the proposed time, the staff member is to be advised that an application will not be endorsed by the Faculty/Cost Centre before they begin to prepare an application.
+2.3 If, in the view of the PPR Supervisor and/or Cost Centre Manager (CCM), the staff member’s performance does not warrant a significant investment in development at this time or undertaking PDP is not timely in relation to the staff member’s career development or the operations of the Cost Centre cannot accommodate the absence of the staff member at the proposed time, the staff member is to be advised that an application will not be endorsed by the Cost Centre before they begin to prepare an application.

 It can take considerable time to plan for and prepare a cogent application.

 2.4 To maintain the integrity and strength of teaching at both undergraduate and postgraduate levels and supervision of Honours and Higher Degrees by Research students, a School has a responsibility to prepare and plan for staff participation in PDP in their annual work allocation and workforce planning processes.